Welcome to markorear.com, a website dedicated to exploring the O'Rear lineage

 Introduction:

-With the advent of powerful computer ancestry tools, it is now possible through sites such as familysearch.org to determine, almost instantly, your lineage connections going way, way, way back in time.
+Sometimes it’s fun to conjecture as to whether or if you are related to anyone “famous”.
+With the advent of AI and powerful computer ancestry tools over the past ten years or so, it is now possible through sites such as familysearch.org to determine, almost instantly, your lineage connections to almost anyone going centuries back in time.

+Familysearch.com contains a public family tree which allows you to put in your own family tree, but then augments and compares it with the family tree of others.
 Once I established my own line, it automatically created for me virtually anyone else in the world who is famous that I am related to.
 Yes, it's incredibly fun and also incredibly addicting.
 And it changes often as the family tree contains more and more people

 Chapter Two: highlights our families involvement in the Salem Witch trials through my direct descendant Mehitable Brabrooke.
 Mehitable's husband John Downing is a direct descendant whose brother was George Downing of 10 Downing Street!